chordsNcode/jsonperf/README.md

 # jsonperf

 This is a project inspired by a [blog post by Apple](https://developer.apple.com/swift/blog/?id=37) about JSON parsing.
-The idea is to compare popular JSON parsers and native parsing against each other using Xcode's performance test (as part of the XCTest suite).
+The idea is to compare popular JSON mappers and native parsing against each other using Xcode's performance test (as part of the XCTest suite).
+The exception to this is Big Nerd Ranch's Freddy (in which they wrote their own parser).

 ----